Submission Guidelines

 Journal article

-Reference to a journal publication without doi ( in case doi is not available):
+Reference to a journal publication without a DOI ( in case a DOI is not available):

 Reference to a journal publication with an article number: